 What can help me with the learning process?

 There are many different ways to learn.
 Some people like to read, some people like to listen.
 For others is better go by example.
 You know yourself the best.
 You know what is working for you and what is not.
 There are also books about ways to effective learning.
 You can try it.
 From my experience I can encourage you to use these tips:

 - If you learn something, try to explain it to someone else. - Your friend, your mum, even your dog.
 If you have a problem with that, you probably don’t understand this problem fully.
 People who can explain complex problems with simple words, really understand the problem.

 - Surround with people from programming world. - If you want to be a programmer, you should find people who are already there.
 Check local Meetups groups.
 Use their example to get, where you want to be.
 You will have new friends and someone who can help you with needs.
 They can show you important topics, discuss the newest concepts, tell you how it is working as a programmer or even tell you about job opportunities.
 And you will be not alone in this journey.

-- Work with code. - You can read all books.
-You can watch all courses online, but if you don’t write code, you will stay in the same place.
+- Work with code. - You can read all the books.
+You can watch all the courses online, but if you don’t write code, you will stay in the same place.
 Coding is not only about definitions and lots of stuff to remember.
 It is about practice.
 To fully understand something you need to try it in practice.
-I don’t know any person who learned bicycling by reading books.
+I don’t know a person who learned bicycling by reading books.
 You need to take a bike and try.
 You will fall, but after some practice you will start bicycling.

 What problems I can find during the learning process?